Yunight/react-finance/README.md

 ```

 ## Errors handling
  - Errors are stored in redux store, and displayed with a toast

+## Testing
+ - Tests are performed with Jest and React Testing Library

 ## Project Structure